-Gelato is known to have its roots in the Dolomites mountains in northern Italy, however, also in Sicily in southern Italy, icy deserts have a long tradition.
-The deserts are prefered and prepared in different ways in different regions, with more fatty ice-cream with more milk and cream eaten in the colder mountain regions while in hot South of Italy, the desert is made as a sorbet which includes fruit juice instead of milk.
-Make sure to know the world for Ice Cream Parlour in Italian, which is 'Gelateria'!
+Gelato is known to have its roots in the Dolomites mountains in northern Italy, however, also in Sicily in southern Italy, ice cream desserts have a long tradition.
+The desserts are preferred and prepared in different ways in different regions, with more fatty ice-cream with more milk and cream eaten in the colder mountain regions while in hot South of Italy, the dessert is made as a sorbet which includes fruit juice instead of milk.
+Make sure to know the world for 'Ice Cream Parlour' in Italian, which is 'Gelateria'!

-This is a very popular desert dish in Italy, but you will find various types in restaurants around the world.
+This is a very popular dessert dish in Italy, but you will find various types in restaurants around the world.
 Did you know that Tiramisu means 'Lift me up' in Italian?

 Find more information on Italian food on these excellent websites: